codicis-dux/geany-python-venv/README.md

-# Geany Python Venv  - Run the current Python file with the right virtual environment — directly from Geany.
+# Geany Python Venv
+- Run the current Python file with the right virtual environment — directly from Geany.

 A lightweight Geany plugin for discovering, selecting and executing Python virtual environments directly from Geany.
+**Platform status: **Currently developed and tested on Linux.
+> Windows and macOS are not currently tested.

 ## Features